gini/gini-mobile-android/bank-sdk/README.md

 ## Invoice Capture

-We are providing example apps for the Screen API and the Component API.
-These apps demonstrate how to integrate the Gini Pay Bank SDK's invoice capture feature:
+We are providing an example app in the `:bank-sdk:example-app` module, which demonstrates how to integrate the Gini Bank SDK's invoice capture feature.

-You can find the example apps in the following modules:

-- `screen-api-example-app` for the Screen API
-- `component-api-example-app` for the Component API

 ## Payment Requests

-You can find an example on how to handle payment requests in the `screen-api-example-app` module's `PayActivity`.
+You can find an example on how to handle payment requests in the example app's `PayActivity`.

 For testing the payment flow integration you can use the example app from the [Health SDK](https://github.com/gini/gini-mobile-android/tree/main/health-sdk#example-apps) to create payment requests.